-Representations of the shrines of Prior Gregory de Bridlington, and of Sir George Ripley, canon of Bridlington, are preserved among the MSS. in the British Museum.
+Representations of the shrines of Prior Gregory de Bridlington, of Sir George Ripley, canon of Bridlington, and of two others unknown, are preserved among the Harleian MSS, in the British Museum.

 MONUMENTAL INSCRIPTIONS IN BRIDLINGTON PRIORY CHURCH.

 In the Vestry.